If you have checked-in baggage, the airlines have certain obligations when it comes to delaying, damaging or losing your luggage.

 The Montreal Convention states that claims should be made to an airline in writing within specified time limits.
 The time limits are:

-There is no time limit specified however we advise to make a complaint as soon as possible after the airline declare the bag lost or 21 days from the flight
+Lost Baggage: No time limit specified.
+However, we advise to make a complaint as soon as possible after the airline declare the bag lost or 21 days from the flight